 - The patient agrees, if at all possible, to be in a hospice program.

-- The patient understands that, by transferring their end-of-life care to Dr. Shavelson, he will guide, provide and manage that care, assuring that palliative care (symptom control) is maximized, and that all options toward death are discussed, considered and understood, including physician aid-in-dying as one possible option among many.
-Please note carefully that being a patient of Dr. Shavelson does not imply or guarantee that he will provide an aid-in-dying medication, but that he will help you through many choices, and this may or may not include an aid-in-dying medication.
+- The patient understands that by adding Dr. Shavelson as one of the physicians responsible for their end-of-life care, he will guide, provide and manage that care, assuring that palliative care (symptom control) is maximized and that all options toward death are discussed, considered and understood, including physician aid-in-dying as one possible option among many.
+Please note carefully that being Dr. Shavelson’s patient does not imply or guarantee that he will provide an aid-in-dying medication, rather that he and Thalia DeWolf, RN, will help you through many end-of-life possibilities and this may or may not include an aid-in-dying medication.

-If the patient does take an aid-in-dying medication, Dr. Shavelson will write the prescription for that medication, supervise the process and, if the patient wishes, be present at the bedside to manage the taking of medications and counsel the patient and family on the day of the patient’s death.
+If the patient does take an aid-in-dying medication, Dr. Shavelson will write the prescription for that medication, supervise the process and, if the patient wishes, he and/or Thalia DeWolf, RN, will be present at the bedside to manage the taking of medications and counsel the patient and family on the day of the patient’s death.